Zooce/zomb-file/README.md

 ### Using a Macro

 To use a macro as a value, called a "Macro Expression", you specify its key (including the `$`).

+> _You must define a macro before it is used as a value.
+This helps keep implementation simple, and most of the time helps with readability._

 ```zomb
 $name = Gene